btbristow/bookstore-management-api/docs/reference/post-orders.md

 sidebar:
   nav: "docs"
 ---
 Use `POST` with the `orders` endpoint to create new orders.
-You can add multiple orders to a request body.
+When testing with JSON Server, you must add one customer at a time.

 Orders must contain at least one `book_id` and `customer_id`, as described in [Create an order](../tutorials/create-an-order.md)

 ## Request

-To add a new order using curl, enter a `POST` request similar to the following.
-Supply your own server and port, valid `book_id` properties, and a valid `customer_id`:
+To add a new order, enter a `POST` request similar to the following with your server and port.
+Supply valid `book_id` properties and a valid `customer_id`.

 ```bash
 curl -X POST '{server_url}:{port}/orders' \